Sherborne Travel Writing Festival

 writes festival founder and curator Rory MacLean.

-Join us in Dorset this coming April to travel on foot, by bicycle, with wolves and astride an elephant in the company of twelve of the UK’s leading travel writers, thinkers, historians and broadcasters.
+Join us in Dorset this coming April to travel on foot, by boat, with wolves, from the Holy Land to Kiev, in the company of twelve of the UK’s leading travel writers, thinkers, historians and broadcasters.

 with thanks to our main sponsors